Section 1 – Introduction

 Close spaces as you trim and insert clips easily, although be careful because sometimes clips can move when you don’t mean them to!

-- The trimming window
+- Keyboard shortcuts and the trimming window

 - Trimming with n and m